textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

     }
    ```

+>NOTE:  Be sure you only replace the Sensor class and not any other code in the file

 3. Save `Sensor.cs`.

 ### Task 3: Verify device registration and telemetry

 In this task, you will build and run the Smart Meter Simulator project.

-1. In Visual Studio select Build from the Visual Studio menu, then select Build Solution.
+1. In Visual Studio select **Build** from the Visual Studio menu, then select **Build Solution**.

    > **Note**: If you receive the following error after building the solution, complete the steps that follow: `Couldn't process file MainForm.resx due to its being in the Internet or Restricted zone or having the mark of the web on the file.
 Remove the mark of the web if you want to process these files.`

    - Open Windows Explorer and navigate to the starter project folder: `C:\SmartMeter\Hands-on lab\lab-files\starter-project\SmartMeterSimulator\`.
-   - Right-click on the `MainForm.resx` file, then select Properties.
+   - Right-click on the `MainForm.resx` file, then select **Properties**.
    - Check the **Unblock** checkbox on the bottom of the General tab, then click Apply then OK.

    ![Right-click MainForm.resx, go to Properties, then check the box next to Unblock](media/unblock-file.png 'Unblock file')